Master of Public Administration

 - A minimum 2.5 cumulative grade average (GPA) equivalent on a 4.0 scale

-- A personal statement of about 1,000 words that describes your work experience, professional goals, the reasons you have chosen this program, why you want to attend UWG, and how the MPA program will help you achieve your goals.
+- A personal statement that describes your work experience, professional goals, the reasons you have chosen this program, why you want to attend UWG, and how the MPA program will help you achieve your goals.

 - A current resume